smiths0n/django-sagepaypi/docs/deferred.rst

 -----------------------------

-When you require a transaction to be performed using deferred you will capture the card details from your customer and create a card identifier in the same way as did in :ref:`creating-a-card-identifier`.
+When you require a transaction to be performed using deferred you will capture the card details from your customer and create a card identifier in the same way as you did in :ref:`creating-a-card-identifier`.

 Then create your transaction in the same way as a payment ensuring its ``type`` is set to ``Deferred``: